-The empirical evidence on the strength of cycle synchronization within E.U. countries is somewhat conflicting.
-Artis and Zhang (1997) and (1999) find that ERM4 countries' cycle affiliation shifted from the U.S. to Germany after the formation of the ERM.
+The empirical evidence is somewhat conflicting.
+Artis and Zhang (1997) and (1999) find that ERM3 countries' cycle affiliation shifted from the U.S. to Germany after the formation of the ERM.
 In contrast, Dickerson et al. (1998) and Inklaar and de Haan (2001) find that these cycles are less synchronized in the ERM era.
-Massmann and Mitchell's (2004) rolling windows approach supports the evidence of Inklaar and de Haan (2001) as they find that cycle correlations are getting stronger in the 1970's reaching a maximum of 0.80 but become statistically insignificant in the mid to late 1980's.
-They rise again in the late 1980's and drop significantly in the early 1990's.
+Massmann and Mitchell's (2004) rolling windows approach concludes that cycle correlations are getting stronger in the 1970's reaching a maximum of 0.80 and drop significantly in the early 1990's.
 Montoya and de Haan (2008) arrive at similar results studying the period 1975-2005.
 Agresti and Mojon (2003) find high correlations for most countries with the exception of some peripheral economies (Greece, Portugal and Finland).
-Altavilla (2004) although finds that cycle synchronization is lower than expected, nonetheless, EMU countries' business cycles affiliation appear to have moved from the U.S. to the euro area and also his results support the existence of a common European macroeconomic cycle.
-Bergman (2008) concentrating on Sweden and Finland found that Sweden's decision not to join the EMU in 1999 has reversed its previous cycle synchronization trend towards the European cycle, while Finland's decision to join the common currency strengthened its previously weak cycle synchronization to the European one.
+Altavilla (2004) although finds that cycle synchronization is lower than expected, nonetheless, EMU countries' business cycles affiliation appear to have moved from the U.S. to the euro area and his results support the existence of a common European macroeconomic cycle.
 Darvas and Szapary (2008) studying new and old EU members find evidence in support of increased synchronization after the participation in the EMU.
-Fidrmuc and Korhonen (2006) in a survey study focusing on CEEC5 find that cycle synchronization is adequately high not to hinder monetary union membership.
 Gouveia, and Correia, (2008) find that synchronization is not uniform: large countries appear increasingly synchronized while Spain, Belgium, the Netherlands and Greece appear less synchronized since the EMU.
 Hallet and Richter (2008) find that there is no general convergence, but rather some tendency towards convergence in short run volatility at the cost of business cycle lengths.
-Wynne and Koo (2000) present empirical evidence supporting the claim by Frankel and Rose (1998) that countries with developed commercial relations between them present higher cross-correlation of their business cycles.
+Wynne and Koo (2000) present empirical evidence supporting the claim by Frankel and Rose (1998) that countries with developed commercial relations between them present higher crosscorrelation of their business cycles.
 On the other hand, de Haan et al. (2002) conclude that a common currency can weaken synchronization across countries by removing the stabilizing properties of exchange rate changes.